 God weaves everything together for good for his children.
 The “good” in this context does not refer to earthly comfort but conformity to Christ (Rom.
 8:29), closer fellowship with God, bearing good fruit for the kingdom, and final glorification (Rom.
 8:30).
 Christians can be assured that all things work together for good: God has always been doing good for them, starting before creation (the distant past), continuing in their conversion (the recent past), and then on to the day of Christ’s return (the future).

 Christ is Lord of creation.
 Jesus is the Lord, the maker and upholder of all things in the universe.
 Jesus did not come into existence when he was born of the virgin Mary.
 He was the agent of creation through whom God made heaven and earth (John 1:3 and note; 1 Cor.
 8:6).
 Jesus cannot be the first thing created (as the ancient Arian heresy claimed) since “all things” without exception were created by him.
 Paul is using the current Jewish terms for various rankings of angels (although he doesn’t explain their relative ranks).
-His emphasis here may be on the evil angels, since they play a significant part in this letter (Col. 2:8, 10, 15, 20).
-This would not mean, however, that Jesus created evil angels; all spiritual powers were created by Jesus, but some later chose to rebel against God and so to become evil.
 Jesus is not only the agent of creation but is also the goal of creation, for everything was created by him and for him, that is, for his honor and praise.
 Since Jesus is in this sense the goal of creation, he must be fully God.
 Christ continually sustains his creation, preventing it from falling into chaos or disintegrating (cf. Heb.
 1:3).